VeriorPies/MineCloud/README.md

 # Minecloud
-**Note: Minecloud is a temporary project name, feel free to come up with other name ideas.**
+**Note: Minecloud is a temporary project name, please let me know if you have any good idea.**

 ## Background-ish
 * Around 1~2 year ago, we try to find an on-demand hosting solution but didn't find one we like.